Chechen mujahideen in Syria: Split

 This conflict was also reflected among the Chechen Mujahideen in Syria, in particular among the Chechen emirs, who had previously acted in alliance with each other.
-Some of them defected to the ISIS and took leadership positions, while some remained on the side of Jabhat al-Nusra and the Syrian opposition.
+Some of them defected to the Islamic State and took leadership positions, while some remained on the side of Jabhat al-Nusra and the Syrian opposition.

-The very history of the conflict between Jabhat al-Nusra and ISIS (at that time, the Islamic State of Iraq) begins at the end of 2013, when units of the Islamic State of Iraq (ISI) invaded Syria from the territory of Iraq during the most active phase of the civil war, when various jihadist groups and the Syrian opposition began to consistently seize cities from the government army of Bashar al-Assad.
-Al-Qaeda in Syria (Jabhat al-Nusra) together with the Ahrar al-Sham group played a significant role in the capture of the city of Raqqa in eastern Syria in March 2013.
-However, after the capture of Raqqa, the head of the Syrian wing of Al-Qaeda expressed his loyalty to the main leader of Al-Qaeda, Ayman al-Zawahiri, and did not recognize the Islamic State of Iraq and Sham (Syria) proclaimed by the leadership of the ISI in the territory controlled by Jabhat al-Nusra.
-After that, in February 2014, a large-scale war for spheres of influence in Syria began between the groups.
+The very history of the conflict between Jabhat al-Nusra and ISIS (at that time, the Islamic State of Iraq) begins in the spring of 2013, when the emir of the Islamic State of Iraq which was Abu Bakr al-Baghdadi decided to expand his organisation into neighbouring Syria and to unite his territories in both the countries of Iraq and Syria.
+Following this announcement, units of the Islamic State of Iraq (ISI) invaded Syria from the territory of Iraq during the most active phase of the Syrian civil war, when various jihadist groups and the Syrian opposition began to consistently seize cities from the Syrian government army of Bashar al-Assad.
+The Al-Nusra Front, which was Al-Qaeda's Syrian branch and also sometimes referred to as Al-Qaeda in Syria, together with the Ahrar al-Sham group played a significant role in the capture of the city of Raqqa in eastern Syria in March 2013.
+However, after the capture of Raqqa, the head of Jabhat al-Nusra, the Syrian wing of Al-Qaeda, which was Abu Mohammad al-Julani expressed his loyalty to the main leader of Al-Qaeda, Ayman al-Zawahiri, and did not recognize the Islamic State of Iraq and Sham proclaimed by the leadership of the ISI, which was emir Abu Bakr al-Baghdadi, in the territory controlled by Jabhat al-Nusra.
+After that, in February 2014, a large-scale war for spheres of influence in Syria began between the various jihadist groups.